 We have created an e-newsletter, sharing Council discussions and decisions, and bringing news about work underway with our many partners in the village.
 At the moment, the Council hand delivers four printed newsletters a year (with the very welcome assistance of many volunteers), but we’d like to reach as many residents as possible through online communication.
 It’s extra to everything we do already.
 Please do sign up and encourage others to do the same.
 Simply drop us a message with your e-mail address to firstname.lastname@example.org and we'll do the rest.

 Neighbourhood Plan - Referendum

-Bradford Council will meet in early January to formally endorse our proposed plan and should then issue instructions to Bradford Electoral Services to issue voting slips to residents.
+Local elections take place on 3rd May 2018 and Bradford Council has agreed to use this opportunity to allow residents to vote on the adoption of the Neighbourhood Plan.
 Residents living in Burley who are registered to vote in local elections will be entitled to vote in the referendum, which will be conducted following similar procedures to those used at local government elections.
 More details on the plan here

 Youth Services Activites

 Following the Parish Council decision in September, a youth outreach service started in October with two hour sessions planned for Mondays and Thursdays.
 For the first month or so the programme will consist of building a programme with young people and identifying which activities will meet the needs of young people during the winter months.
 Read more here